 FIRST ALERT FORECAST - Record triple-digit streak continues

 TUCSON, Ariz.
-(13 News) - Monday marked the 39th consecutive triple-digit day in Tucson, tying the standing record reached in 1987, 2005, and 2013.
-An Excessive Heat Warning continues through Wednesday evening as high climb 8° to 12° above normal.
-Storm coverage decreases Tuesday and Wednesday before picking back up again through the end of the week.
+(13 News) - Tuesday marked the 40th consecutive triple-digit day in Tucson, breaking the record of 39 days hit in 1987, 2005, and 2013.
+An Excessive Heat Warning continues through Friday evening as high climb 8° to 12° above normal.
+Storm coverage will be isolated Wednesday and Thursday before our chances increase for the weekend.
 Widespread showers and storms should cool temperatures much closer to climate normals by the end of the 7-day forecast.

 SATURDAY: 50% chance for storms.
 High near 105°.